korejan/VRCFT-ALXR-Modules/README.md

 ## ALXR Local Module

-This module is exclusively for PC OpenXR runtimes on Windows such as Oculus's PC runtime for (Air)Link.
+This module is exclusively for PC OpenXR runtimes on Windows/Linux such as Oculus's PC runtime for (Air)Link.
 It does not do any kind of VR streaming itself, runs completely standalone and does not require any additional software.

 ### Local Module Basic Setup